julian-klode/lingolang/docs/abstract-interpreter.md

 The next operation is `<-E`, the channel receive operation.
 The expression `E` is a channel, and the next value in it is to be retrieved.
-We can immediately release any owner and dependencies of `E` once we got the value, after all, the value is not owned by the channel, it's owned by the receiver:
+The owner and the dependencies of the channel are essentially irrelevant: The value received from the channel is not owned by the channel, but its owned by whatever is receiving it; the owner and dependencies can thus be released immediately after evaluating the expression.

 \begin{align*}
     \frac{